 The Firewalker Pack, a rather lackluster DLC, adds many new missions and locations.
 They’re all boring.
 Although the M-44 Hammerhead is a fun vehicle to ride around in, the hover vehicle soon outstays its welcome.
 The Hammerhead is the center of everything in this DLC.
 The Firewalker Pack is not relevant to Mass Effect 2, so you can do the missions whenever and wherever you like.
 If you skip any of the missions, you won’t be missing anything.
 You will only get a small Prothean Relic that you can interact with in your cabin.

 11. Normandy Crash Site (ME2)

-Normandy Crash Site is one of the shortest Mass Effect Legendary Edition DLC packs.
-It involves exploring the area around the crash site of the SSV Normandy.
-While there, you can collect the dog tags of your former crewmates and place a monument at the crash site.
-The DLC is meant to bring Shepard some closure following the destruction of the original Normandy.
-It makes the most sense to visit the crash site while the memory of ME2’s opening sequence is still fresh in your mind.
-We recommend doing this mission shortly after unlocking access to the galaxy map in Mass Effect 2.
+Normandy Crash Site DLC pack is the shortest Mass Effect Legendary Edition DLC pack.
+This involves exploring the area surrounding the SSV Normandy crash site.
+You can also collect the dog tags from your crew members and place a memorial at the crash site.
+DLC is intended to give Shepard closure after the destruction of Normandy.
+It is best to visit the crash site as soon as you have the opening sequence of ME2 in your head.
+This mission should be completed shortly after Mass Effect 2 has given you access to the galaxy map.